Skylion007/cpp-httplib/README20.md

 # cpp-httplib C++20 Streaming API

-This document describes the C++20 streaming extensions for cpp-httplib, providing a generator-like API for handling HTTP responses incrementally.
+This document describes the C++20 streaming extensions for cpp-httplib, providing a generator-like API for handling HTTP responses incrementally with **true socket-level streaming**.

 ## Overview

 The C++20 streaming API allows you to process HTTP response bodies chunk by chunk using C++20 coroutines, similar to Python's generators or C++23's `std::generator`.
+Data is read directly from the network socket, enabling low-memory processing of large responses.
 This is particularly useful for:

 - **LLM/AI streaming responses** (e.g., ChatGPT, Claude, Ollama)
 - **Server-Sent Events (SSE)**